ARM-software/abi-aa/aapcs64/aapcs64.rst

 supported.
 The exact location of such information is platform specific.

 The FPMR is system register that controls behaviors of the FP8 instructions.
 It is a temporary register.
 The state of the register must be held in thread-local storage on platforms where multi-threaded code is supported.
+The exact location of that storage is platform specific.

 Scalable vector registers
 ^^^^^^^^^^^^^^^^^^^^^^^^^